TinyTapeout/tinytapeout_www/content/specs/clock/_index.md

 Internally, both the `clk` and `rst_n` pins are handled like any other input pins.
 We expect a latency (insertion delay) of up to 10 nanoseconds between the chip's I/O pad and your project's clock.

-The caravel chip uses the [sky130_ef_io_gpiov2_pad](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/sky130_fd_io/docs/user_guide.html#sky130-fd-io-gpiov2-additional-features) macro for the I/O pads.
+The chip uses the [sky130_ef_io_gpiov2_pad](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/sky130_fd_io/docs/user_guide.html#sky130-fd-io-gpiov2-additional-features) macro for the I/O pads.
 The documentation specifies a maximum input frequency of 66 MHz.
 Therefore, we believe that the maximum clock frequency for your designs will be around 66 MHz.

 ## Clock Generation